Quantum physics informed neural networks for multi-variable partial differential equations: Conclusions

 \section{Conclusions}

 We have demonstrated the capability of quantum physics-informed neural networks to solve partial differential equations (PDEs).
 Although our experiments were conducted using a quantum simulator, which imposes limitations such as restricting the Fock space to a predefined cutoff dimension and necessitating the rescaling of the equation's domain, such constraints are expected to diminish when transitioning to actual quantum hardware.

 On real quantum devices, the inherent normalization of quantum states eliminates the need for trace loss, and the absence of a fixed cutoff dimension allows for more accurate representations without domain rescaling.
-However, deploying QPINNs on quantum hardware introduces its own set of challenges that may require modifications to the neural network architecture.
+0 However, deploying QPINNs on quantum hardware introduces its own set of challenges that may require modifications to the neural network architecture.
 One significant bottleneck is the current inability to compute exact derivatives on quantum hardware, which hampers the effectiveness of gradient-based optimization methods essential for training neural networks.
 While gradient-free optimization techniques can be employed, one should carefully consider their convergence speed and accuracy compared to methods based on exact derivatives.

+Despite these hurdles, the potential of QPINNs remains promising.
+Continued research and development are crucial to address these challenges and fully leverage quantum computing for solving PDEs.
+We have addressed experimental noise of a photonic quantum device to simulate QPINNs in realistic noise environment.
+QPINNs prove to be resilient against systemic noise such as optical losses.
+In order to make QPINNs deployable, further studies are needed to characterize the implementation and corresponding optical losses for any specific hardware architecture.